-In this article, we’re going to show you the short History of the Slovenian People From Independence to Membership in the EU.
-Independent for the first time in 1991 after its separation from the Yugoslav Federation, Slovenia is one of the smallest and least populated states in the European Union (EU).
-It is often viewed positively as the first Yugoslav republic to hold free elections in the spring of 1990 and, once gained independence, to have set up a parliamentary system comparable to that of a Western democracy and finally in the field of human rights, for having granted in its Constitution extended rights to its two Italian and Hungarian minorities.
+This article will show you the short History of the Slovenian People from independence to membership in the Europe union)EU).
+Independent for the first time in 1991, after its separation from the Yugoslav Federation, Slovenia is one of the smallest and least populated states in the European Union (EU).
+It is often viewed positively as the first Yugoslav republic to hold free elections in the spring of 1990 and, once it gained independence, to have set up a parliamentary system comparable to that of Western democracy finally in the field of human rights, for having granted in its Constitution extended rights to its two Italian and Hungarian minorities.

 These positive representations are reinforced by the rapid integration of the country into the EU: it was part of the May 2004 enlargement with many other former communist territories, but it clearly distinguished itself by joining the Euro Zone from 1 January 2007 and being appointed to chair the Union in the first half of 2008.

 Every June 25, a celebration takes place in Slovenia.
 The people remember their date of independence.
-And if, we tried to trace the history of the independence of Slovenia and history of the Slovenian people…
+And if we tried to trace the history of the independence of Slovenia and the history of the Slovenian people…

-After the defeat of Nazi Germany, the pre-war state was recomposed and in 1945 it became the Socialist Federal Republic of Yugoslavia, a communist country led by Marshal Tito.
-This federation was divided into six republics with some local powers.
-The Republic of Yugoslavia, although composed mainly of Slavs, experienced regional differences within it, notably in terms of religion, languages and the economy.
-The Slovenian region, called the Socialist Republic of Slovenia, was thus essentially Catholic, while Yugoslavia was also composed of Orthodox and Muslims.
-The economic situation of the Slovenian Republic, situated on the border of rich Western Europe (Italy and Austria), was also better than those of the other parts of the country and a desire for independence ends up being expressed.
+After the defeat of Nazi Germany, the pre-war state was recomposed, and in 1945 it became the Socialist Federal Republic of Yugoslavia, a communist country led by Marshal Tito.
+This Federation was divided into six republics with some local powers.
+The Republic of Yugoslavia, although composed mainly of Slavs, experienced regional differences within it, notably in terms of religion, languages, and economy.
+The Slovenian region, called the Socialist Republic of Slovenia, was thus essentially Catholic, while Yugoslavia was composed of Orthodox and Muslims.
+The economic situation of the Slovenian Republic, situated on the border of prosperous Western Europe (Italy and Austria), was also better than those of the other parts of the country, and a desire for independence ended up being expressed.

-The central power of the Federal Republic was established in Serbia, and more particularly in Belgrade, the capital of the Yugoslav federation.
+The central power of the Federal Republic was established in Serbia, particularly in Belgrade, the capital of the Yugoslav Federation.
 Serbia was then the most populous region in Yugoslavia, one in two Yugoslavs was Serbian, and it had a majority of Orthodox Christians in the Serbian Orthodox Church.
-The central power, carried by the personality and the radiance of Tito maintained a certain unity in the country until the beginning of the 1980s.
-The death of Tito, occurred in 1980 and more generally the crisis of the federal model reactivated the national antagonisms within the federation.
+The central power, carried by Tito’s personality and radiance, maintained a certain unity in the country until the beginning of the 1980s.
+The death of Tito occurred in 1980, and more generally, the crisis of the federal model reactivated the national antagonisms within the Federation.
 On 23 December 1990, the Slovenian Republic, still a member of the Federation, held a referendum with a view to its independence from the Yugoslav entity.
 The result was about 88% in favor of separation.

 Read more about the Ten-Day War in Slovenia

-– December 1992: General elections in Slovenia: the victory of the liberal-democrats and appointment of Dr. Janez Drnovsek as head of a coalition government.
+General elections in Slovenia: the victory of the liberal democrats and appointment of Dr. Janez Drnovsek as head of a coalition government.
 Re-election of Milan Kucan as President of the Republic.

-– 1992-1996: Slovenia is getting closer to the West and is working to develop good relations with the European community towards which its economy is also moving.
-This orientation is supported by Austria and Germany.
+Slovenia is getting closer to the West and is working to develop good relations with the European community, towards which its economy is also moving.
+Austria and Germany support this orientation.

 – June 1996: Slovenia signs its association agreement with the European Union.